Traneptora/grimoire/_posts/2015-06-07-invisibility.markdown

 **Duration**: Concentration, up to 1 hour

 A creature you touch becomes invisible until the spell ends.
 Anything the target is wearing or carrying is invisible as long as it is on the target's person.
-The spell ends for a target that attacks ar casts a spell.
+The spell ends for a target that attacks or casts a spell.

- When you cast this spell using a spell slot of 3rd levei ar higher, you can target one additional creature for each slot levei above 2nd.
+When you cast this spell using a spell slot of 3rd level or higher, you can target one additional creature for each slot level above 2nd.